 Road, Enid, Oklahoma 73703-5602 or by calling (580) 233-3489 or (800) 814-6407.
-Annual reports are available within 75 days after year end and guarterly reports are available within 40 days after the calendar guarter end.
+Annual reports are available within 75 days after year end and quarterly reports are available within 40 days after the calendar quarter end.

 We purchase technology and other operational services from AgVantis, which is a technology service corporation.
-A service agreement was signed effective January 1, 2020 and will expire on December 31, 2022.
+We entered into a new agreement effective January 1, 2020, which was to expire on December 31, 2022.
+However, in December 2021, we signed a one-year extension to the service agreement to expire on December 31, 2023.
 We are a shareholder in AgVantis, along with other AgVantis customers.
 Farm Credit Foundations, a human resource shared service provider for a number of Farm Credit institutions, provides administration for our payroll and benefits and may provide related human resource offerings.